Desmic quartic surfaces in arbitrary characteristic: Desmic tetrahedra

-is projectively equivalent to the desmic pencil spanned by $T,T'$.
+where $a+b+c = 0$, is projectively equivalent to the desmic pencil spanned by $T,T'$.

-Note that the 12 vertices of the three tetrahdra from \eqref{eqn1} lie by pairs on the six edges of each tetrahedron $T, T', T''$, and vice versa.
-We say that the two pencils of desmic tetrahedra are \emph{associated } (see \cite[3.19]{Lord}).
+Note that the 12 vertices of the three tetrahedra from \eqref{eqn1} lie by pairs on the six edges of each tetrahedron $T, T', T''$, and vice versa.
+We say that the two pencils of the desmic tetrahedra are \emph{conjugate } or \emph{associated} (see \cite[Section 3.19]{Lord}).

-As a bonus, we obtain that the group of symmetries of a desmic pencil is isomorphic to $2^3\rtimes \frakS_4$.

-\begin{remark} A pencil of hypersurfaces of degree $d\ge 2$ in $\bbP^n$ with smooth base locus that contains $k\ge 3$ members equal to the reduced union of $d$ hyperplanes with the empty intersection of any $n+1$ of them is called a \emph{desmic pencil}.
+\begin{remark} A pencil of hypersurfaces of degree $d\ge 2$ in $\bbP^n$ contains $k\ge 3$ members equal to the reduced union of $d$ hyperplanes with the empty intersection of any $n+1$ of them is called a \emph{desmic pencil}.
 The desmic pencils in $\bbP^2$ exist for $d\le 5$ \cite{Stipins}.
 Among them are pencils of conics, the Hesse pencil of cubics, and a desmic pencil of quartics obtained by intersecting a desmic pencil of quartic surfaces with a general plane.
 A general member of the latter pencil is a smooth plane quartic curve with the property that it admits three bitangents that form the diagonals of a complete quadrilateral, whose six vertices are the points of contact of the bitangents \cite{Humbert2}.

 It is not known whether desmic pencils exist in $\bbP^2$ for $d >5$ and whether there exists a desmic pencil in $\bbP^n, n\ge 3,$ except the desmic pencil of quartics in $\bbP^3$ \cite{Pereira}. \end{remark}